-Today is the day not insignificant day that my kids return to school after the end of a wonderful summer break.
-Each year, it brings out mixed emotions.
-On the one hand, quiet delight that I get a break from being 24/7 carer who is asked a question every few minutes, tinged with a much larger dollop of sadness that the much needed, long stretch of no-agenda, chilled out, ‘kairos time’ with my two has come to an end.
+Today is the not insignificant day that my kids return to school after the end of a wonderful summer break.
+Each year, it brings out mixed emotions in me.
+On the one hand, a quiet delight that I get a break from being 24/7 carer who is asked a question every few minutes, yet on the other a large sense of sadness that the much needed, long stretch of no-agenda, chilled out, ‘kairos time’ with my two children has come to an end.

 Yet, I always think that mums (and dads) who’ve looked after their little darlings for nearly 7 weeks whilst also possibly holding down a job should get some recognition for no such small achievement.
-I only have 2 to look after, and I could afford a holiday (that’s another blog post for another day!).
-For many others, summer holidays can times when their patience and ingenuity are stretched very thin.
+I only have two to look after, and we could afford a holiday, even a second last minute emergency one (that’s another blog post for another day!).
+For many others, summer holidays are times when their patience and ingenuity are stretched to their thinnest.

 So this year, I thought it’d be fun to write a ditty for mums everywhere who are letting out a small sigh of relief today.

 Just to warn you – I’m no serious poet, as you will see, and I only had an hour to dash it off in.
 But I like having a bit of fun with poetry, and this is the only way I’ll get to practice!

 If today is the day your kids went back to school,

 after six weeks of lazing, fun and ‘mob’ rule,

 You’re a marvel, a wonder, a specimen mum

 who deserves one almighty, enormous “Well done!”
 Continue reading